queryluke/masseffect-5e-data/data/powers/annihilation-field.md

 Any creature within the sphere is <me-condition id="primed" sub="necrotic"/>.
 This condition ends immediately if the creature leaves the sphere.

-__At Higher Levels__: When you cast this spell using a spell slot of 5th level, increase the radius by 4m.
+__At Higher Levels__: When you cast this spell using a spell slot of 5th level, increase the radius by <me-distance length="10" />.